 You will enroll in the 3-credit “Theater Production” course, and will have the option to choose a second course for a total of 6 credits.
-One option for your other course is “A Walk Across Greece,” which is a class that travels all around the country visiting important historical sites and monuments.
-Other options include Introduction to Poetry, Contemporary Greek Culture, American Jazz and Pop Music, and more!
+Some options for your second course include Cities of Film, Contemporary Greek Culture, Psychology of Addictions, and more!
+You can also join a third 3-credit course called “A Walk Across Greece,” which is a class that travels all around the country visiting important historical sites and monuments.

 For those also interested in music, you have the option of taking up to 15 credits over seven weeks if you stay for our Music Conservatory Summer Study in the second session.
 Please see the Cost & Dates section and contact us for more details.